The Height of the Fighting (He-La-Hu)

-"The Height of the Fighting (He-La-Hu)" is a song by British new wave and synth-pop band Heaven 17, released in 1982 as the fifth and final single from their debut album Penthouse and Pavement.
+"The Height of the Fighting (He-La-Hu)" is a song by English synth-pop band Heaven 17, released on 12 February 1982 as the fifth and final single from their debut album, Penthouse and Pavement.
 It was written by Martyn Ware, Ian Craig Marsh and Glenn Gregory, and produced by Ware and Marsh.

 "The Height of the Fighting" was remixed for its release as a single, with more aggressive drums plus brass both missing from the album track.
 The added horn section was performed by Beggar and Co.
-The song failed to make a chart appearance in the UK, while in New Zealand it reached No. 20.
+The song failed to make a chart appearance in the UK Singles Chart, but did reach the unnumbered 'bubbling under' section for three consecutive weeks, which would have been equivalent to a position between 76 and 100 at a time when the main charts covered the top 75.

 Critical reception

-Upon release, Red Starr of Smash Hits considered the single a "pointless rehash of an album track in a truly dreadful cover".
+Upon its release, Red Starr of Smash Hits considered the single a "pointless rehash of an album track in a truly dreadful cover".
 They added: "The sooner BEF give up this dead-end synthetic funk and turn their talents back to writing classic stuff like "Dreams of Leaving" and "Radio WXJL" from Travelogue the better."
 Sunie of Record Mirror noted: "It doesn't quite match the magnificent "Penthouse and Pavement" single but it's pretty fab nonetheless."
+Tony Parsons of the NME remarked that Heaven 17 "serve up a sagging self-improvement chant full of tinny brass and funk-by-numbers, brimming over with a bossy litany admonishing one to sweat and heave and ho etcetera".

 In a retrospective review of the album, Dan LeRoy of AllMusic considered the song one of the "standout combinations of witty lyrics and whiplash electro-grooves".
 Tim O'Neil of PopMatters commented that the song "acts as both a satire of gung-ho militarism and a rallying cry for anti-capitalist insurgency".